 Equality Act and the interests of children in homelessness decision making

-Develop your understanding of the Equality Act, how it applies to local authorities and the duty to have regard to the best interests of children.
+Develop your understanding of the Equality Act, how it applies to local authority homeless decisions, and the duty to regard the interests of children.

 Course summary